The Tell-All Series: Brokers vs. Advisors

 A fiduciary is a person who holds a legal or ethical relationship of trust with you.

-The fiduciary rule is a step in the right direction, but ultimately, rule or no rule, brokers are salespeople, focused on pushing the most profitable products for their companies.
+The fiduciary rule is a step in the right direction, but ultimately, rule or no rule, brokers are salespeople, focused on pushing the most profitable products for their companies and themselves.
 Because of this, the advice aspect of a full broker’s service often comes secondary to selling products.
 I have attended many of their internal conferences and the emphasis is around selling – they even call themselves “producers” instead of advisors.

 Is there any advantage to having a broker?